 The ranges of Carbon, Nitrogen and Oxygen were much less and

 dependant on their mass.
-Rutherford and Marsden often observed long range H particles from these gases
+Rutherford and Marsden often observed the long range H particles from these gases

 but impurity atoms (e.g. water vapour absorbed onto samples etc) couldn't be ruled out.